chironjit/single-gpu-passthrough/README.md

 done;
 ```

 This is my output.
 Any hardware you want to passthrough to your VM must be in its own group.
-You must passthrough all hardware in your group, excepting dummy, non hardware entries such as PCI bridge.
+You must passthrough all hardware in your group, except for dummy, non hardware entries such as PCI bridge.

 ```
 IOMMU Group 0: